bronson/multiscroll/README.md

 # MultiScroll jQuery Plugin

-Scroll a div by hovering, dragging, clicking, or mousewheel.
+Scroll a div by dragging, clicking, hovering, or mousewheel.

 Dependencies: mousewheel plugin (for now)

-How to add to a Rails asset pipeline:
+### How to add to a Rails asset pipeline:

+- In your Gemfile:

+    gem 'multiscroll', :git => 'git://github.com/bronson/multiscroll.git

+- In app/assets/javascripts/application.js:

+    require jquery.mousewheel
+    require multiscroll

 ## Acknowledgements